Ottermad/ottermad.github.io/_posts/2023-09-20-QC-Course-Multi-Qubit-Gates.md

 $$\frac{(a+c)}{\sqrt{2}}\ket{0}_A\ket{0}_B + \frac{(b+d)}{\sqrt{2}}\ket{0}_A\ket{1}_B + \frac{(a-c)}{\sqrt{2}}\ket{1}_A\ket{0}_B + \frac{(b-d)}{\sqrt{2}}\ket{1}_A\ket{1}_B$$

-So this is the output of applying a Hadamard gate to one qubit in a two qubit system.
+So this is the output of applying a Hadamard gate to one qubit in a two-qubit system.
 All we had to do was act on the first qubit.

-Now how do we represent this as matrix.
+Now how do we represent this as a matrix.

-We'll let's start by representing by what we want to do as:
+We'll let's start by representing it by what we want to do as:

 $$H_A \otimes I_B$$